RibbonCommunications/webrtc-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ## Registering Application For Push Services

-Application should be registered with its bundle ID first to be able to receive push notifications from SPiDR/Kandy Link server.
+Application should be registered with its bundle ID first to be able to receive push notifications from Ribbon WebRTC Gateway server.
 Necessary information for registration step for iOS applications are listed below, please contact with system administrator and share them when needed.

 -   Application Bundle ID
 -   APNS "Auth Key" in `p8` format.
 (Can be found in Apple Developer Account Page - Certificates, Identifiers & Profiles)